nMustaki/flask-usul/README.md

 ## app/configuration
 ### extensions
 - __init__.py :  standalone extension object declaration
-- each file should contain an initSOMETHING(app) function to be called when app will be created
+- each file should contain an init(app) function to be called when app will be created

 ### various config files
 - config : available in app.config